reachme1212/kickstarter-analysis/README.md

 **## results :**

-1.It’s safe to say that to  successfully reach the goal of raising $10000 we need launch the campaign in may,June or jul  not in dec.
+1.It’s safe to say that to  successfully reach the goal of raising $10000 we need launch the campaign in the month of may second best june or july not in dec.

-2.we have a better chance of being a successful campaign if we lower our fund raising goal of $10000, to fit into the range of 5000 to 9999 USD.
+2.We have a better chance of being a successful campaign if we lower our fund raising goal of $10000, to fit into the range of 5000 to 9999 USD.

-Analysis suggest ideal month to launch is May and we need to reduce the dollar amount from $10000 to atleast $9999.